 The rowing club does not provide primary medical coverage for your rower.
 Liability coverage is provided for rowers participating in a supervised rowing activity.
 You will be asked to provide a copy of your child’s medical insurance identification card to supplement the Emergency Medical Authorization form.

 Practice: Transporting rowers to practice is the responsibility of the parents.
-A transportation coordinator will help with the organizing of carpools at the registration meeting for the season.
 A student may transport other students if allowed by the parents of the driver and riders.

 End of Year Banquet

 The final event of the spring season is a banquet to recognize the efforts of the rowers, coaches, and their families.
 The event is open to all rowers and their families, honorary guests, and club sponsors.